SchoolsWeb SchoolsWeb

 A vaccination is available for those in regular contact with potentially infected material.

-Further information is available at: Anthrax info - hse.gov.uk and Anthrax from contaminated land and buildings - Harmful micro-organisms - Controlling hazardous substances - Managing occupational health risks in construction (hse.gov.uk)
+Further information is available at: Anthrax: how to spot and report the disease - GOV.UK (www.gov.uk)and Anthrax from contaminated land and buildings - Harmful micro-organisms - Controlling hazardous substances - Managing occupational health risks in construction (hse.gov.uk)

 HANTAVIRUS DISEASE (HVD)